01 of 10

 At Xcaret, there is plenty to see and do for people of all ages.
 It's definitely worth taking some time before you get there to decide how you would like to spend your day and come up with a strategy to make the most of your time.

 02 of 10

 Regional Wildlife Breeding Area and Aviary

-The Regional Wildlife Breeding Area and Aviary at Xcaret is a must-see.
-It's close to the entrance, (on the left after you enter the park).
-Here you will be able to see a wide variety of bird species, including lots of scarlet and green macaws, tucans, and flamingos, as well as some other animals, like deer and crocodiles.
+The Regional Wildlife Breeding Area and Aviary at Xcaret is a must-see for bird lovers.
+It's very close to the park entrance (on the left after you enter the park).
+Here you will be able to see a wide variety of bird species, including lots of scarlet and green macaws, toucans, and flamingos, as well as some other animals, like deer and crocodiles.

 Xcaret began a macaw breeding program in 1993 with both scarlet macaws and green macaws.
 The park was awarded a Guinness World Record for the most macaws born in one place - for the 105 macaws born at the park in 2009.
 Xcaret is now home to over 700 macaws, and in 2013 Xcaret began a program to release some of their macaws into the wild.
 Read more about the Xcaret macaw release program.

 You'll love getting a peek at the macaw nursery with baby macaws in different stages of development.